pyscript/pyscript/docs/howtos/http-requests.md

 ## Conclusion
 This tutorial demonstrates how to make HTTP requests using `pyfetch` and `FetchResponse` objects.
-Importing python code/files into the pyscript using the `py-env` tag is also covered.
+Importing python code/files into the `PyScript` using the `py-env` tag is also covered.

 Obviously, this How-to is a very simple example, but it should give an idea of how to use `pyfetch` to make HTTP requests.
-The principals here can be used to create complex web applications inside of `pyscript`, served as a static HTML page, which is pretty amazing!
+The principals here can be used to create complex web applications inside of `PyScript`, served as a static HTML page, which is pretty amazing!